Privateer Industries Privateer

 The Privateer Industries Privateer is an American amphibious amateur-built aircraft that was designed by John Meekins and Bill Husa and is under development by Privateer Industries of Florida.
 It was first flown on 6 August 2018.
 The aircraft is intended to be supplied as a kit for amateur construction and later type certified and sold as a complete ready-to-fly-aircraft.

 Development

-The design was conceived by Meekins, who sought an amphibious aircraft design, but found all existing ones had safety and performance issues and thus fell short of his personal requirements.
-As a result, he designed his own aircraft.
+The design was conceived by Meekins, who wanted an amphibious aircraft but discovered that all existing designs had safety and performance issues, falling short of his personal requirements.
+Consequently, he took it upon himself to design his own aircraft.
 Meekins enlisted assistance from Bill Husa of Orion Technologies in Scottsdale, Arizona and made him chief engineer to work on the design and build the prototype, although Husa died in 2012, before the prototype was completed.
 Meekins had Embry Riddle Aeronautical University review the design and they reported favorably on it.
 Meekins established Privateer Industries to manufacture the design and remains chairman & CEO of the company.
 The development of the aircraft to first flight took over ten years.